ODISSI DANCE BASICS

 Lord Shiva is praised as the embodiment of the 4 types of abhinaya (1.
 Body & hand movement, 2. ornaments and costume, 3.
 Song, 4.
 Mood/emotional expression) in this following sloka.

-Aharyam Chandra Taradi (The Sun and Moon are your ornaments)
+Aharyam Chandra Taradi (The Moon and the stars are your ornaments)

-Tum Namaa Satvikam Shivam (I salute you Shiva, the embodiment of truth, with my body-mind-spirit)
+Tum Namaa Satvikam Shivam (I salute you Shiva, the embodiment of truth)

 “We bow to Him the benevolent One whose limbs are the world,